 5. Frogmore House

 Part of the expansive Frogmore Estate, Frogmore House gets its name from the abundance of frogs living in the area.
 Construction of the house was completed in 1684 and the estate itself was purchased and leased out by Henry VIII.
 In 1792, Queen Charlotte, wife of George III, bought the lease because she wanted a country retreat for herself and her family.
-In 2018, Prince Harry and Meghan held their wedding reception at Frogmore House, and they’ve just recently moved into the nearby and newly renovated Frogmore Cottage.
+In 2018, Prince Harry and Meghan held their wedding reception at Frogmore House.

 Frogmore House is only open on three days annually, so visiting this one will take some careful planning.
 The three days are designated as charity open days, when all proceeds are donated to specific charities.
-This year’s dates are May 28-30, and tickets can be purchased on the charities’ websites.
-The charities are the National Garden Scheme, the British Heart Foundation, and the National Rheumatoid Arthritis Society.
+Tickets can be purchased on the charities’ websites.
 Dates are typically released in April, with the event taking place in either May or June.
 If you’ve got a group of 15 people or more, however, you’re able to pre-book a visit to Frogmore House for August.

 Scoring a ticket means you’ll be able to tour the inside of the house, where you’ll see how Queen Charlotte incorporated her love of botany into its interior design, pass through important rooms, and take a look at original paintings her family created — one of the many interests they pursued as part of their refuge from court.
 Also included is a visit to the gardens, with lakes, bridges, and tons of greenery.